-- Hold your them accountable to the SLAs you have on your contract
+- Hold them accountable for the SLAs you have on your contract.

-- Ensure that you’re taking advantage of the network flexibility afforded to you by engaging with a 3PL so you get the value you’ve bought into and periodically evaluate if your network is aligned with your customer base as it evolves
+- Ensure you’re taking advantage of the network flexibility afforded to you by engaging with a 3PL so you get the value you’ve bought into and periodically evaluate if your network is aligned with your customer base as it evolves.

-Machine learning tools can used the past three or four years of your service history and analyze what problems the customer had, how different types of problems were the resolved, and what spare parts were used in the resolution of those calls.
-This way, using the what has been learned from past service events, when a similar call comes in tool can recommend with high confidence which spare parts will solve the problem.
+Machine learning tools can use the past three or four years of your service history and analyze what problems the customer had, how different types of problems were the resolved, and what spare parts were used in the resolution of those calls.
+This way, using what you’ve learned from past service events when a similar call comes in, you can recommend with high confidence which spare parts will solve the problem.
 The engineer will order the exact parts needed.

 Business Intelligence Dashboards

 BI dashboards can provide all kinds of beneficial data to inform your long-term strategy in regard to technology and then building it into your scheduling engine.
 You can then work with your scheduling partner and have a high confidence level on the needed part being available to complete service events on the first visit.

 All these new technology items have been long anticipated but are now really becoming reality.
 The benefits are exciting; ultimately improving the quality of forecasting and part placement and enabling your company to achieve the highest possible first-time fix results.

 - KPIs and metrics settings are critical in making sure you have a full view of performance, but metrics must be aligned with all parts of the service delivery teams.

 - When tackling end-of-life spare parts, the last time buy should be your last resort.